paypal/squbs/docs/http-services.md

 ### Low-Level Java API

 To use the Java low-level API, just extend `org.squbs.unicomplex.AbstractFlowDefinition` and override the `flow` method.
-The `flow` needs to be of type `Flow[HttpRequest, HttpResponse, NotUsed]` using the Java DSL and model provided by Akka Http.
-Note the imports in the followings:
+The `flow` needs to be of type `Flow[HttpRequest, HttpResponse, NotUsed]` using the Java DSL and model provided by Akka HTTP.
+Note the imports in the following:

 ```java
 import akka.NotUsed;